knyar/nginx-lua-prometheus/README.md

     metric names on output.
   * `error_metric_name` (string): Can be used to change the default name of error metric (see [Built-in metrics](#built-in-metrics) for details).
-  * `sync_interval` (number): sets per-worker counter sync interval in seconds.
-    This sets the boundary on eventual consistency of counter metrics.
+  * `sync_interval` (number): sets the sync interval for per-worker counters and key index (in seconds).
+This sets the boundary on eventual consistency of counter metric increments, and metric resets/deletions.
 Defaults to 1.
   * `lookup_max_size` (number): maximum size of a per-metric lookup table maintained by each worker to cache full metric names.
 Defaults to 1000.
     If you have metrics with extremely high cardinality and lots of available